A Guide to Bathroom Euphemisms

 Acceptable Bathroom Euphemisms

-Powder room: A traditional favorite of older women and still used to describe a half-bath near a home's front entry.
+Powder room: A traditional favorite and still used to describe a half-bath near a home's front entry.
 The funny thing is, kids are never quite sure what goes on in a "powder room."

 Restroom: The most appropriate term for bathrooms in public places, but only in public places.
 Ask someone in their home where the "restroom" is and they might think you're a foreign spy who's just blown his cover.